termux/termux-packages/docs/BUILD.md

 - The linker warns about unused [dynamic section entries](https://docs.oracle.com/cd/E23824_01/html/819-0690/chapter6-42444.html) with a `WARNING: linker: $BINARY: unused DT entry: type ${VALUE_OF_d_tag}` message.

-- The supported types of dynamic section entries has increased over time.
+- The supported types of dynamic section entries have increased over time.

 - The Termux build system uses [termux-elf-cleaner](https://github.com/termux/termux-elf-cleaner) to strip away unused ELF entries causing the above mentioned linker warnings.

 - Symbol versioning is supported only as of Android 6.0, so is stripped away.

-- `DT_RPATH`, the list of directories where the linker should look for shared libraries, is not supported, so is stripped away.
+- `DT_RPATH`, the list of directories where the linker should look for shared libraries is not supported, so is stripped away.

 - `DT_RUNPATH`, the same as above but looked at after `LD_LIBRARY_PATH`, is supported only from Android 7.0, so is stripped away.